CUIZIA/Solene_Microlimat/simulation_model/Conduction model.md

 ## Convergence Validation
 This section of the code implements a convergence test for surface temperatures (`fc_Tsext`) over multiple iterations.
 It evaluates both individual and global discrepancies between current and previous values of surface temperatures.
 The algorithm determines whether the simulation has converged based on defined thresholds (`eps1` for individual errors and `eps2` for average global error).
 If convergence criteria are not met, the process iterates until a maximum of 50 iterations.
+The flowchart of the convergence process is shown in **Figure 3**.

 ### Principles of the Algorithm
 - **Iterative Testing**: Evaluates the temperature deviations for each surface element in an iterative manner.